ybouzekri/scoreplay-test-api/README.md

 - driver:
     - rest: contains all the routes and server for the rest api

+I chose to go with clean archi as it largely used in the industry today which makes it well documented.
+It also allows to dive quickly into the business code, making it clearer, easy to ready, maintain and evolve

+I chose also to keep the repositories as in memory instead of a bdd, so I can focus more on the architure of the code which is important and using clean architecture makes adding a bdd easier

 ## What to improve
 - writing more tests, adding specific cases in functional tests
 - Secure file upload